emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 File types
 ===========

-Emscripten's filesystem supports regular files, directories, symlinks, character devices, block devices and sockets.
-In a similar manner to most Unix systems, all of these file types are able to be operated on with the higher-level FS operations such as :js:func:`FS.read` :js:func:`FS.write`.
+Emscripten's file system supports regular files, directories, symlinks, character devices, block devices and sockets.
+Similarly to most Unix systems, all of these file types can be operated on using the higher-level FS operations like :js:func:`FS.read` and :js:func:`FS.write`.

 .. js:function:: FS.isFile(mode)

 	Tests if the ``mode`` bitmask represents a file.

 	:param mode: A bitmask of possible file properties.
 	:returns: ``true`` if the ``mode`` bitmask represents a file.